rjcarlson/ELK_Stack_Project/README.md

 - Update the yaml file to include the modules to install and target VMs
 - Run the playbook, then navigate to target VM to check that the installation worked as expected.

-Here is a list of the ansible playbooks, which can be found in the ansible folder:
+Here is a list of the ansible playbooks, which can be found in the Ansible folder:
 - dvwa-playbook.yml (for webservers vm)
 - install-elk.yml (for elk vm)
 - pentest.yml (for pentration testing vm)

-The following playbooks are in the ansible/roles folder:
+The following playbooks are in the Ansible/roles folder:
 - filebeat-playbook.yml (for webserver vms)
 - metricbeat-playbook.yml (for webservers vms)
-These playbooks refers configuration files in the ansible/files folder
+These playbooks refers configuration files in the Ansible/files folder

 You navigate to the ELK server public IP:5601/app/kibana to make sure all services are up and running and logging is in progress.